-Pupil-level absence data will be collected each term and published at national and Local Authority level through the DfE's school absence national statistics releases.
+Pupil-level absence data will be collected each term and published at national and Local Authority level through the DfE's school absence national statistics releases and the View your own Dashboard (VYOD) system.

 The underlying school-level absence data is published alongside the national statistics.
-The school will compare attendance data to the national average and share this with the Governing Board.
+The school will compare attendance data to the national average and share this with the Trust Board and School Governing Board.